paketo-buildpacks/php/rfcs/0001-restructure.md

 ## Proposal

+The RFC proposes a new set of smaller buildpacks that, by themselves provides more limited functionality, but in composition provides a powerful way to build various kinds of images related to PHP.

+## Motivation

+1. Reducing the responsibility of each buildpack will help to make them easier to understand and maintain.
+We will end up with more buildpacks, each with simpler implementations.

+1. Align buildplan philosophy with our other buildpacks.
+We have moved away from the buildpack unilaterally marking its layers as `build` or `launch`.
-The RFC proposes a new set of buildpacks and a order grouping for PHP family of buildpacks.
-This is aimed at simplifying the set of buildpacks by modularizing them according to their function.
-Each buildpack should do one thing, and do it well.
-These buildpacks should interact with each other via meaningful `build` and `launch` requirements.
-This builds a clean separation between the concerns for building an application and those concerns for running it.
-This simplified structure would include the following buildpacks in addition to the existing Apache HTTPD Server and Nginx Server buildpacks[<sup>1</sup>](#note-1):
+   Buildpacks should interact with each other via meaningful `build` and `launch` requirements.
+This builds a clean separation between the concerns of building and running an application.

+The new structure would include the following buildpacks in addition to the existing Apache HTTPD Server and Nginx Server buildpacks[<sup>1</sup>](#note-1):

 * **php-dist**: